Science

 Year 1

-Year 1 projects have been mapped, for this single year group, across the year.
+Year 1 and 2 projects have been mapped across the year.
 Children have the opportunity to build on their EYFS experiences, embedding the knowledge and skills they have learned and broadening their understanding.
-Investigations are hands on, and will be experienced at the start of each new project, as well as throughout.
+Investigations are hands on, and are experienced at the start of each new project, as well as throughout.
 Children are taught the skills of working scientifically and have the opportunity to apply these across a range of projects.

 Our scientists, are encouraged to observe closely and ask questions.
 They are taught the skills of data collection, how to record, present and interpret data before applying these skills with increasing independence.
 They are supported to predict and hypothesise, present robust arguments and evaluate their findings.
-As in year 1, each new project starts with a ‘Love2Investigate’ investigation, this is an extra opportunity for the whole school to immerse themselves in a science investigation.
+As in key stage 1, each new project starts with a ‘Love2Investigate’ investigation, this is an extra opportunity for the whole school to immerse themselves in a scientific investigation.

 What science skills and knowledge will my child learn at Pennoweth?